AnKrash/film-api/README.md

 1. Install the Intervention Image library by running the following command in your Laravel project directory: composer require intervention/image

-2. After the installation is complete, you need to publish the configuration file for the Intervention Image library: php artisan vendor:publish --provider="Intervention\Image\ImageServiceProviderLaravel5"
+2. After the installation is complete, you need to publish the configuration file for the Intervention Image library: php artisan vendor:publish --provider="Intervention\Image\ImageServiceProviderLaravelRecent"

 3. Now, configure the Intervention Image library by editing the generated config/image.php file.
 Ensure that your configuration includes the following lines:
    'driver' => 'gd', // Use the GD driver for image processing (you can change this if needed).